lammps/lammps/doc/src/pair_granular.rst

 If the *heat* keyword is not specified, the model defaults to *none*.

 For *heat* *area*, the heat
-:math:`Q` conducted across an interface is given by
+:math:`Q` conducted between two particles is given by

 .. math::